2 Day South Coast Tour, Glacier Hike & Jokulsarlon with Optional Ice Cave

 Reynisfjara, the Black Sand Beach

-Heading further east, we visit the black sand beach of Reynisfjara where the Atlantic coastline presents massive waves hitting the unique basalt columns in the cliffs above the sand.
+Heading further west, we visit the black sand beach of Reynisfjara where the massive waves of the Atlantic meet the unique basalt columns in the cliffs above the sand.
 Rock pillars in the water and the cliffs of Dýrhólaey are seen in the distance.
 This area of the south is also a paradise for bird lovers, as puffins and dozens of other unique species nest on top of these cliffs in the summertime from June to August.

 ✓ Seljalandsfoss waterfall